Nuclear Medicine Technology

 Choose a program

 For organ-imaging procedures, radiopharmaceuticals are administered to patients intravenously, orally or by inhalation.
 The radioactive material concentrates in a specific organ or organ system.
 Instruments called scintillation cameras can detect the radiation emitted by the radiopharmaceutical concentrated in the organ.
 The camera produces a computer image of the organ.

-The images allow medical professionals to study the structure and measure the function of the organ, and to identify tumors, areas of infection or other disorders.
+The images allow medical professionals to study the structure and measure the function of the organ and to identify tumors, areas of infection or other disorders.
 The radiation dose is small, and the patient experiences little or no discomfort during the procedure.

-NMTs play an integral role in the health-care team, working with patients, physicists, nuclear pharmacists, computer specialists, nurses, secretaries and other health care professionals.
+Nuclear medicine technologists play an integral role in the health care team, working with patients, physicists, nuclear pharmacists, computer specialists, nurses, secretaries and other health care professionals.

 The field of nuclear medicine technology has grown significantly over the past few years.
 Career opportunities for nuclear medicine technologists are very good.
 With the growth of the middle-aged and older adult populations, demand will increase for diagnostic procedures, including nuclear medicine testing.
 In addition, advances in medical technology will likely increase the diagnostic use of nuclear medicine.

 The Mayo Clinic Department of Radiology actively recruits nuclear medicine technologists as needed to serve patient needs.
+Search Mayo Clinic jobs.